Home » Do Baby Parrots Sleep A Lot? [Parrot Chick Sleep Requirements]

 Environmental Disruptions

-Environmental disturbances may make it hard for your parrot to sleep.
+Environmental disturbances can make it hard for a parrot to sleep.
 Factors include:

-• The TV or radio’s on too loud or too late
+• The TV or radio is on too loud or too late.

-• There are artificial or LED lights shining on your parrot’s cage
+• There are artificial or LED lights shining on the parrot’s cage.

-These things can prevent your parrot from getting the rest it needs.
-A lack of sleep is bound to affect your parrot’s development and growth in the long term.
+These things can prevent a parrot from getting the rest it needs.

 baby parrot always sleeping